Surgical Procedures: Oophorectomy

 - Ovarian torsion.

-Surgical approaches include:
+Surgical approaches are:

 - Open abdominal surgery: An incision is made into the belly to remove the ovaries.